vandergus/srozum-camera-tester-wiki/Home.md

 **Sensor #3** - sensor with a single photodiode and a laser diode mounted against it, the construction you can see in other implementations of Arduino-based testers.
 This sensor is comfortable to use when you need to test a simple shutter detached from a camera.
 Also, this sensor is required for the "Leaf Efficiency" mode.

+**Sensor #6** - sensor to measure actual exposure at the film plane.

 **Sensor #7** - simple sensor with standard PC connector used to test flash sync or delay timings of a camera with simple or focal plane shutters.
 Instead of a PC connector, you may use a hot shoe connector.

 Schematics of each Sensor you can find on the "Assembly Instructions" page.

-More IDs (like #4, #5, #6, etc.) are reserved for future development.
+More IDs (like #4, #5, etc.) are reserved for future development.
 For example, a sensor for medium format focal plane shutters, a sensor for Leica-type cameras with non-removable pressure plate, and others.

 ### Light Units